jodt/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 Project 2 : function that concatenates two strings Project 3 : function that returns a pointer to a 2 dimensional array of integers Project 4 : function that frees a 2 dimensional grid previously created by your alloc_grid function.
+Project 5 : function that concatenates all the arguments of your program